-Unity is nothing without God's approval!
-In fact, it is damnable treason, unless God approves!
-Sinners want saints to agree with them and join their projects, but the LORD God demands His children avoid and reject their close company (Pr 1:10,15).
-Sinners make great appeals for cooperation and friendship, but their hearts pursue very different goals.
+Unity is nothing without God’s approval.
+In fact, it is sedition and treason, unless God approves.
+Sinners want saints to agree with them and join their projects, but the LORD demands His children avoid and reject their close company (Pr 1:10,15).
+Sinners make great appeals for cooperation and friendship, but their hearts have very different goals.

 Solomon here warned his son, and all young men, against the peer pressure of sinful men (Pr 1:10-19).
-See the comments on 1:10.
 Their goals were robbery and murder, and they would certainly be destroyed.
 Young men who fear the Lord should stay far from them and reject all appeals for joining together.
-Running with the gang is contrary to godliness!
+Running with the gang is contrary to godliness and brings judgment.

 Though it might seem safe to be united with the majority in some foolish or sinful endeavor, Solomon by God warned his son that no combined strength could protect from God’s judgment (Pr 11:21).
 It is the wide gate and broad way, with many travelers joined happily together in the majority, that leads to destruction and death (Matt 7:13-14).

 There is no safety or sanctuary from judgment in associating with sinners.
 An approving God that delights in your rejection of sin and sinners is the real sanctuary (Is 8:9-15).
 When nations gathered together against God’s church in the Old Testament, He mocked their efforts, knowing He would empower His people to destroy them (Mic 4:11-13).